Google tracks your browsing history and you need to stop them

-4. Upgrade video results
+Upgrade video results

 Besides this, you can also get extremely accessible filters, without the need to visit YouTube.
 With its drop-down menus located at the top of the site, you can easily see the duration, resolution, source, and date of the video.

-5. Earn more revenue
+Earn more revenue

-If you are a resident of the US, you can take advantage of Microsoft Rewards – which was formerly named as Bing Rewards – to earn voucher credits whenever your test out new features, search the web, or avail particular special offers.
+If you are a resident of the US, you can take advantage of Microsoft Rewards – which was formerly named as Bing Rewards – to earn voucher credits whenever your test out new features, search the web, or avail of particular special offers.

 The credit that you’ll earn can be used in various retailers such as GameStop, Amazon, and more.
 You can also spend it on online apps and services like Skype, Xbox, Hulu, and the like.